GAlbuquerque/GAlbuquerque.github.io/_pages/about.md

-I am an Applied Microeconomist with an interest in understanding violence.
-My research employs historic and administrative data to understand causes and consequences of crime and political repression, with a focus in Guatemala and Mexico.
+I am a PhD candidate at the [Vancouver School of Economics at the University of British Columbia](https://economics.ubc.ca/).
+I am studying topics at the intersection of crime, political economy and history.
 I am on the 2022-2023 Job Market for Economics.

 <style>body {text-align: justify}</style>